How to toilet or house train your dog

 If you have any concerns about your dog’s toileting behaviour, speak to your vet.
 They’ll be able to rule out any medical issues and refer you to a qualified trainer or behaviourist if necessary.

-If you’ve found this page helpful, please consider leaving a small donation to help us create more useful advice.
+If you’ve found this page helpful, please consider leaving a small donation to help us to create more useful advice.